 Even if it is not the easiest technique, logging in to the wireless router is a simple method of determining the devices that are connected.
 The router is the device that provides all the IP addresses on any given network.
 As such, it will play a significant role in determining the devices connected to the given network.
 The first step would be to first start by identifying the address of the router.
 Usually, the address of most routers is indicated on the back of the device, or the paperwork.
 The default address for most routers is 192.168.1.1 or 192.168.01.
 Use this information to log in to the router, and evaluate the information.
 If you don’t have the username and password details, then consider resetting the router.
 Depending on the router, the information you can access can differ significantly.
 Usually, you will only require an IP address or a hostname.
 Having several MAC or IP addresses is not necessarily useful.

 You might also have to consider scanning the network to get some useful information.
+In most cases, you would end up using some of the same tools that hackers use to detect vulnerabilities in your network.
 There are various through which you can browse a network.
 You can use tools such as Fing Network Scanner, which are available for free use.
 The software provides detailed information about the network, and it lets you determine which devices are valid.
 Once you install the device, you click on the “scan” feature for fast results.
 By default, the device should automatically range the devices in your network.
 It might take a few minutes before you get a full report of the connected devices.